100 Nifty Facts About New Jersey, USA

 Long Beach Island, New Jersey

-• Henry Hudson, whom Hudson Bay in Canada is named after, followed in 1609.
+70. Henry Hudson, named after Hudson Bay in Canada, followed in 1609.
 A few years later came the Dutch, who claimed the area.

-• In 1638, a Swedish colony was established along the Delaware River.
-The colony was later taken over by the Dutch.
+71. In 1638, a Swedish colony was established along the Delaware River.
+The Dutch later took over the colony.

-• In 1721, William Trent established “Trent’s Town”.
-The village became known as Trenton, and eventually became the state’s capital city.
+75. In 1721, William Trent established “Trent’s Town”.
+The village became known as Trenton and eventually became the state’s capital city.

 A painting of Washington crossing the river in a boat